This is the second post in our series ‘Principles of Data Visualization’ #PoDV

 - Communicate information.
 E.g., Revenue is on track for this quarter

 - Increase efficiency.
-E.g., ‘Technical specifications’ is the most viewed section in the product page.
+E.g., “Technical specifications” is the most viewed section on the product page.
 It should be given more visibility.

-Most of the visualizations we come across in day-to-day scenarios fall in this category.
-In business they appear in product dashboards, business presentations, training materials, and marketing content.
+Most of the visualizations we come across in daily scenarios fall in this category.
+In business, they appear in product dashboards, business presentations, training materials, and marketing content.
 They’re also used in the media for advertising, print and television journalism, and political campaigning.

 2. Explore Large Data Sets to Discover Many Stories

-Explanatory visuals are not editorially driven, but rather are viewer driven.
+Explanatory visuals are not editorially driven, but rather are viewer-driven.
 The emphasis is not on a single important story but on discovering many small stories in the visual.
 The designer may not even be sure what story is there in the data.
-The aim of the designer is to present the data in a way that invites the viewer to notice the obvious, and discover surprising insights.
-It simply gives away a number of ideas for the viewer to make something meaningful out of.
-For example, below is a visualization of the State of the Union address of recent Presidents.
+The aim of the designer is to present the data in a way that invites the viewer to notice the obvious and discover surprising insights.
+It simply gives away a number of ideas for the viewer to make something meaningful.
+For example, below is a visualization of the State of the Union address of recent Presidents: